metaeducation/ren-cpp/doc/build.md

 It's highly unlikely that RenCpp will build with Microsoft Visual Studio since its C++11 support is still too weak and RenCpp relies on some tricky C++11 things.
-It should build with MinGW and Clang (no tutorial yet) though.
+It should build with MinGW and Clang (no tutorial yet for the latter).
 This tutorial does not explain how to build RenCpp with Red either; it focuses on Rebol.

 The simplest way to build RenCpp is to use CMake.
 To build RenCpp on Windows with CMake, you will need:

-* [A recent version of MinGW][1] (4.9+ with POSIX threads)
+* [A recent version of MinGW][1] (GCC 4.9+ with POSIX threads)
 * [A fairly recent version of CMake][2] (2.8+)
 * [Qt 5.4+ if you also want to build Ren Garden][3] (choose the MinGW binaries in "Other Downloads")
 * [The source code of Rebol][4]